 Oral Biology (MS)

-Information about application process is at Louisville/oralbiology/msob/admissions.
-Application for the program is online at louisville.edu/graduate/apply/.
+Graduate application for the program is online.
 There is a non-refundable application fee.
-Applications are not processed until the application fee is received and all required application materials have been received by the School of Interdisciplinary and Graduate Studies, Graduate Admissions.
+Applications are not processed until the application fee is received and all required application materials have been received by the Graduate School.

-Credentials listed below should be sent to the School of Interdisciplinary and Graduate Studies, Graduate Admissions, by the following admission deadlines for complete applications:
+Credentials listed below should be sent to the Graduate School, Graduate Admissions, by the following admission deadlines for complete applications:

 Applications that are not complete by the deadline may not be reviewed in time for registration.